Milica Babić-Jovanović: Personal life

-Her first husband was the journalist diplomat Nenad Jovanović.
+Her first husband was the journalist and diplomat Nenad Jovanović.
 She moved with him to Berlin in 1939.
 While living there, she worked as a fashion correspondent for the Serbian newspaper Politika.
 During World War II, her husband spent time in the Dachau concentration camp, on false charges of being an English spy.
 After the war, she returned to working in the theater in Belgrade, making costumes out of sacks and parachute silk due to the postwar economic situation.

 After Nenad died in 1957, she married the Nobel Prize-winning writer Ivo Andrić, with whom she had been close long before her first husband's death.
 The two met through Nenad and had become close friends in Berlin, where Andrić had also been stationed nearly two decades earlier.
 Her second marriage lasted from 1958 until her death.

 Babić-Jovanović died of a heart attack in 1968, in Herceg Novi.
 She is buried in Belgrade New Cemetery's Alley of Distinguished Citizens.